 Wellness check on CSU employee leads to discovery of two dead in Tremont

-CLEVELAND– The Cleveland Division of Police is investigating a double homicide in the city’s Tremont neighborhood.
+CLEVELAND-- The Cleveland Division of Police is investigating a double homicide in the city's Tremont neighborhood.

 Cleveland State University police officers went to the house on Scranton Road near Clark Avenue to check on a CSU employee who did not report to work Friday morning.